 Also noteworthy is the dramatic change in the belief of skeptics like James, the brother of Jesus, and Saul of Tarsus, who became the apostle Paul.
 Before the resurrection of Jesus Christ, neither of these men believed that Jesus was the Messiah.
 In fact, Saul had persecuted Christians.
 After the resurrection, however, both men not only adopted the Christian faith, but they became leaders in the Christian Church.

-The New Testament mentions a number of experiences in which various people observed Jesus Christ after His resurrection from death.
+The New Testament mentions a number of experiences in which various people observed Jesus Christ alive after His resurrection from death.
 Several of these experiences are confirmed in more than one New Testament book.
-The appearances of the living Jesus Christ subsequent to His crucifixion and burial occurred at varying locations over a period of several weeks.
-Among the appearances that are mentioned are the following:
+The appearances of the living Jesus Christ subsequent to His death and burial occurred at varying locations over a period of several weeks.
+Among the people who saw Jesus Christ after He had been resurrected were the following:

 |Matthew 28:9-10Mark 16:9

 James (Jesus’ brother)

 Paul (the apostle)

 In assessing the credibility of the accounts of the resurrection of Jesus Christ, Stott states on page 55 of his aforementioned book that are three possibilities: they were inventions, they were hallucinations, or they were true.
 With regard to the first possibility, Stott says,